UtsavBalar1231/utsavbalar-linux-kernel-tutorials/README.md

 ## Compatibility

-All modules have been updated to be compatible with Linux kernel 6.12 and higher, incorporating the latest kernel API changes.
+All modules have been updated to support Linux kernel 6.12 and higher, incorporating the latest kernel API changes.
+They also maintain backward compatibility with earlier kernel versions through conditional compilation, focusing particularly on the `class_create` API that changed in 6.12.

 ## License